Knowledge and Information

 - Cryptotechnology - Text by M. Alan Kazlev

-- Cultural Refugia from the Nanoswarms - Text by Stephen Inniss, with additions by Graham Hopgood
+- Cultural Refugia from the Technocalypse - Text by Stephen Inniss, with additions by Graham Hopgood

-Though the Nanodisaster meant the end of many earlier cultures, and many records of earlier times, there were a number of survivals either of the cultures themselves or information concerning them.
+Though the Technocalypse meant the end of many earlier cultures, and many records of earlier times, there were a number of survivals either of the cultures themselves or information concerning them.

 - Cybernetics - Text by M. Alan Kazlev and Stephen Inniss

 In popular usage, the study of the creation of cyborgs through the use of dryware/hylotech such as mechanical, electronic, and bionic implants, augments, and neuroprostheses.
 In technical usage, the study of communication and control systems based on regulatory feedback, with application in a number of fields such as sociology, memetics, biology, engineering, artificial intelligence, and information theory.